 Humility, like happiness, can’t be sought for its own sake.
 It’s the byproduct of other efforts, and sometimes of other non-efforts.
 In fact, it often comes when we stop trying for something: a promotion; a dream job; a lot of money.
-Its most frequent accompanying act is surrender.
-And surrender, unlike resignation, is often a difficult task.
-Like a work of art, surrender can’t be consciously and deliberately effected any more than humility can be acquired.
+The most frequent act which leads to happiness is surrender.
+And surrender is often a difficult task.
+Like a work of art, surrender can’t be forced.
 We’re not in control of it.
 Surrender can’t be accomplished, since it’s the opposite of accomplishment.
+It leads to humility, which is to be completely aware, yet not conscious of ourselves at the same time.

 My job is to give up trying to be anything other than myself.

-© 2022 by Michael C. Just
+© 2025 by Michael C. Just

 Mike’s novel, The Dirt: The Journey of a Mystic Cowboy, is available in softcover or eBook formats through Amazon.